Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ldap/ConfigureLDAP2.md

 ---

-## Testing the LDAP Configuration
+## Testing the LDAP configuration
-Now that you have configured your application to connect to LDAP, set up User and Group mapping information and selected your group, it's time to verify that the Group and User mappings are correctly configured.
+Once you've configured your application to connect to LDAP, set up user and group mapping information and selected your group, it's time to verify that the group and user mappings are correctly configured.
 Click on the **Test Login** button at the bottom of the form.

 <a href="assets/images/KB4-c09_4.png" rel="lightbox" title="Test Login"><img class="thumbnail" src="assets/images/KB4-c09_4.png"/></a>

 <BR>

-Once you have successfully logged in as both a User and an Administrator, click **Finish** to complete the configuration.
-You will need to restart TeamServer in order for the authentication changes to be applied.
+Once you've successfully logged in as both a User and an Administrator, click **Finish** to complete the configuration.
+You must restart Contrast in order for the authentication changes to be applied.